Your Credit Score

 Thinking about applying for credit?
 Check Your Credit Score for free, with no impact on your credit file.

-Common Reporting Standard (CRS)
+Common reporting standards (CRS)

-Governments around the world are adopting a new standard with the Automatic Exchange of Information (AEoI) between tax authorities.
-This legislation is known as the Common Reporting Standard (CRS) and is seen as a critical tool in the world wide fight against tax evasion.
+Governments around the world have introduced standards to allow increased sharing of information between tax authorities under a framework known as Automatic Exchange of Information (AEoI).
+One piece of legislation is known as the Common Reporting Standard (CRS) and is seen as a critical tool in the world wide fight against tax evasion.

 To date more than 100 jurisdictions have committed to adopting the CRS.
-These include countries such as the UK as well as areas that are subject to their own distinct tax regulations such as Jersey, Guernsey, Isle of Man, Gibraltar etc. Any reference to countries in the following FAQs relates to all jurisdictions who have committed to adopting the CRS.
+These include countries such as the UK as well as areas that are subject to their own distinct tax regulations such as Jersey, Guernsey, Isle of Man etc. Any reference to countries in the FAQs relates to all jurisdictions who have committed to adopting the CRS.